 Minoxidil and finasteride can work alone.
 However, it is also safe to take them together.
 However, before you do that, you need to consult your doctor.
 It is extremely important.
 They can interact harmfully with some other drugs that you might be taking.

 So, make sure to inform your doctor about all the drugs that you’re already taking, including vitamins.
-Even before starting a new drug, you need to ask your doctor to ensure that it will not interact dangerously with minoxidil and finasteride.
+Even before starting a new drug, you need to ask your doctor to ensure that it will not interact dangerously with these hair loss medications.

 What Are the Disadvantages of Taking Minoxidil and Finasteride for Hair Loss?